List of King of the Hill characters: Lucky Kleinschmidt

 Elroy "Lucky" Kleinschmidt (voiced by Tom Petty) is Luanne's boyfriend and later husband, a 38-year-old hillbilly.
 It's often hard for Lucky to hold down a job as he has no credit or Social Security number.
 He lives on the remainder of the $53,000 "settlement monies" he received after "slipping on pee-pee at the Costco" having had a portion of his spine fused.
 He was nicknamed "Lucky" after the settlement windfall.
 After he spent a majority of his money customizing his truck, his finances dwindled down to nine thousand dollars but regained another $53,000 when an ambulance chasing lawyer paid off Lucky to avoid a lawsuit.
 Originally appearing as one of Kahn's redneck friends when he went through a brief redneck phase, Lucky lives by an unusual but firm self-implied moral code, refusing to marry Luanne unless he receives a GED, and also referred to Hank and Peggy as "Uncle Hank and Aunt Peggy".
 While Bobby immediately bonds with Lucky and Hank tolerated and even was somewhat friendly with Lucky as he "wasn't like Luanne's other boyfriends", Peggy initially didn't like Lucky because she felt he was holding her back and didn't want Luanne reliving her past with her parents.
 Peggy even tried very hard to break him and Luanne apart by sabotaging his studying efforts, but after Luanne's pregnancy was revealed, she and Hank reconciled the two, giving them a shotgun wedding at Lucky's request.
 He is also one of the guitarists for John Redcorn's band "Big Mountain Fudgecake".
 Although dimwitted in some aspects, Lucky has learned some facets such as basic math through life experience as opposed to formal education, and was astute enough to deduce that his father-in-law spent time in prison whereas Luanne believed the story that he works on an oil rig.
-He does not appear in season 14, as a result of Petty's death in 2017, nor was he mentioned, leaving his fate unknown.
+Outside of a photograph he does not appear in season 14, as a result of Petty's death in 2017, nor was he mentioned, leaving his fate unknown.
+In a flashback in "Propane Recall," Bobby decides to stay with Luanne, Lucky and Gracie while his parents are in Saudi Arabia.